Quantum mechanics revision guide

 We use ket notation for vectors: $|\psi\rangle \in V$

-The inner product between two states is notated as $\langle\phi|\psi\rangle$.
+The inner product between two vectors is notated as $\langle\phi|\psi\rangle$.
 This satisfies conjugate symmetry: $$ \overline{\langle\phi|\psi\rangle} = \langle\psi|\phi\rangle $$

-Elements of the dual space $V^*$ use bra notation $\langle\phi|$ and act on $|\psi\rangle \in V$ by $$\langle\phi|: V \rightarrow \mathbb{C} : |\psi\rangle \mapsto \langle\phi|\psi\rangle$$
+Elements of the dual space $V^*$ use bra notation $\langle\phi|$ and this acts on $|\psi\rangle \in V$ by $$\langle\phi|: V \rightarrow \mathbb{C} : |\psi\rangle \mapsto \langle\phi|\psi\rangle$$

 Note $\langle \mathrm{bra}|\mathrm{ket}\rangle$ form a bra(c)ket.